Mapping The Space || 1st Young Curators Workshop

 In the first part of the workshop, different examples of contemporary art exhibitions will be taken into consideration (as solo shows and group exhibitions held in museums or in private galleries).
 Participants will be invited to think about a project for a personal and ideal contemporary art exhibition.
 They will be led through the choice of the main theme of their ideal contemporary art exhibition and the choice of the artist/s.

 At the end of this phase, each participant should provide: a written concept of the exhibition, a list of artists (if group show is chosen), a list of selected artworks (the ones to be exhibited), a written and visual research that highlights the connections between artists/artworks.

 The second phase of the workshop will be focused on the space.
 All the participants will receive a map, and pictures of space after which will be invited to think about the placement of the artworks in the space.
 Great importance will be given to the process of placing artworks.
 At the end of this phase, each participant should provide: a visual project in which each artwork has its own place in the given space, a written explanation of the ideal path that visitors will follow, press material (press release and digital invitation), a short critical text/paper.

 Participants and their projects will be the focus of the final part of the workshop when participants will have the possibility to take an active part in the discussion, by asking questions.

-The workshop will be led by Giulia Perugini an independent art curator and expert in art didactics for museums, which collaborates with several specialized cultural magazines.
+The workshop will be led by Giulia Perugini, an independent art curator and expert in art didactics for museums, who collaborates with several specialized cultural magazines.
 Her research moves within art, society and new technologies and their impact on education.
-Since 2016, she has been teaching assistant in Art Pedagogy and Didactics, Phenomenology of the image and Semiology of Exhibition Systems, at the Academy of Fine Arts in Macerata, Italy.
-Since 2019, she has been teaching assistant in Aesthetics and Cultural Anthropology.
+Since 2016, she has been a teaching assistant in Art Pedagogy and Didactics, Phenomenology of the image and Semiology of Exhibition Systems, at the Academy of Fine Arts in Macerata, Italy.
+Since 2019, she has been a teaching assistant in Aesthetics and Cultural Anthropology.